RandomlyFuzzy/LIPS-Prototype/Readme.md

 ## it utilises the windows 10 speech recognition engine that unity can interface with
 ## you will need to enable it to use this application
 #### Their is a little bit of webscraping involded in this application from https://dictionary.cambridge.org/ to get the phonics of a word as well as relitivly large store of similar data in the application in the resources folder

+this current version of the application interfaces with a propriatary api (something I made) to get the sylibles to determin the images to render.